Jerome-Maurin/vmdb2-wrapper/README.md

 The purpose behind each of those packages is explained in the [**Needed packages**](https://github.com/Jerome-Maurin/vmdb2-wrapper/blob/master/README.md#Needed-packages) section.

-At the moment, the `vmdb2` version in Debian Buster lacks a critical feature which forces the installation of Bullseye's version.
+At the moment, the `vmdb2` version in Debian Buster lacks a critical feature which forces the installation of Bullseye's version.<br>
-Either add the Bullseye repository to your `sources.list` or retrieve and install [the Bullseye package](https://packages.debian.org/bullseye/all/vmdb2/download) manually.
+Either add the Bullseye repository to your `sources.list` (be carefull to [limit the package to vmdb2](https://wiki.debian.org/AptConfiguration#apt_preferences_.28APT_pinning.29)) or retrieve and install [the Bullseye package](https://packages.debian.org/bullseye/all/vmdb2/download) manually.

 ### Choosing the right target